usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/complete-homework.md

 ## Submitting On-Time Homework
 {: .page-header }

+<i class="fas fa-video"></i>
+Our TA has recorded a [super helpful walkthrough](https://usfca.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1b49784b-448a-46b7-a32a-aeff00129c93) if you prefer a video of these steps!
+You may need to login with your USF username and password for access.
+{: .notification .is-success }

 To receive full credit on any homework assignment, you must:

   - **Pass all of the unit tests remotely.** See the [Testing Homework](/guides/homework/test-homework.html) guide detailed steps.
 You will not receive full points if you are passing the tests locally but not remotely.